 Every serious Christian movie buff should own a copy of Peter Dans’ Christians in the Movies: A Century of Saints and Sinners.
 First published in 2009, Christians in the Movies was originally available only in an expensive hardcover edition priced as a library reference work; since then it’s been reprinted in an affordable paperback edition.

 Christians in the Movies is not Dans’ first survey of cinema.
 An associate professor of medicine as well as a dedicated cinephile, Dans was first moved to write about the big-screen depiction of his profession in his 2000 book Doctors in the Movies: Boil the Water and Just Say Ahh! — an entertaining and insightful study of social attitudes regarding medicine as illustrated by Hollywood.

 Dans is also a Catholic, and in Christians in the Movies he undertakes a similarly impressive inquiry into the cinematic portrayal of Christianity and Christians.
 Both books are highly readable and informative commentaries that focus particularly on changing social attitudes over time.

-Like his first book, Christians in the Movies is both a highly readable and informative work of film commentary and a discussion of changing social attitudes.
-Just as doctors enjoyed a “golden age of medicine” before being knocked off their pedestals, Dans notes how “[t]he movie clergymen of my youth were tough-yet-good-hearted priests, often portrayed by big stars like Spencer Tracy, Pat O’Brien, and Bing Crosby.
-Now it appeared that all orthodox clergy and believers were either vicious predators or narrow-minded, mean-spirited Pharisees.”
+Just as Dans notes in Doctors in the Movies that physicians enjoyed a “golden age of medicine” before being knocked off their pedestals, in Christians and the Movies he observes that whereas the “movie clergymen of my youth were tough-yet-good-hearted priests, often portrayed by big stars like Spencer Tracy, Pat O’Brien, and Bing Crosby,” later portrayals often depicted clergy and believers as “vicious predators or narrow-minded, mean-spirited Pharisees.”

 Copyright © 2000– Steven D. Greydanus.
 All rights reserved.